New York couple sentenced to prison after woman held in apartment

 Prosecutors said the pair cashed Murray's Social Security checks and other benefits.

-Sentenced to 11 years in prison, Washington said to Judge Barry Kron: "I don't feel like I deserve this."
+Sentenced to 11 years in prison, Washington said to Judge Richard Buchter: "I don't feel like I deserve this."

 "No, you don't.
 You deserve double," the judge replied.

-Her attorney, John Ciafione, said afterward his client blamed the assault on her co-defendant, who was sentenced to 12 years in prison.
+Her attorney, John Ciafone, said afterward his client blamed the assault on her co-defendant, who was sentenced to 12 years in prison.

 Outside the courtroom, Donovan's attorney, Steve Goldenberg, said his client felt remorse and believed there had been a misunderstanding.